brandongallagher1999/k8s-terraform-bootstrap/README.md

 ## 🚀Deployment

-Since the Kubernetes & Helm Terraform provider is reliant upon a cluster already being up and running, it is not possible to couple each component of the Cluster in a single Terraform folder.
+Since the Kubernetes & Helm Terraform provider is reliant upon a cluster already being up and running, it is not possible to couple each component of the Cluster in a single Terraform module.
 This is why it's essential to deploy certain resources in order.

 ```sh
 #1.
 Deploy the cluster.